Marc Márquez: 2024: Transition

-On 15 October 2023, Márquez announced that he would race for the satellite Ducati team Gresini Racing for the 2024 season.
-He joined the team on a one-year contract, to be partnered by his younger brother Álex.
-Honda team manager Alberto Puig confirmed that Márquez would be allowed to ride a Ducati at the Valencian preseason test in November.
-Márquez finished the test ranked fourth in the standings after 49 laps.

-Márquez started the season steadily, finishing P5 in the sprint and P4 in the race in Qatar.
+Márquez started the season steadily, finishing fifth in the sprint and fourth in the race in Qatar.
 In Portugal, he finished second in his second sprint race on a Ducati.
 In the main race, Márquez and Bagnaia collided while fighting for fifth; Márquez remounted and finished sixteenth.
 At the Circuit of the Americas, Márquez claimed another second place in the sprint, but crashed out of the lead in the main race due to an apparent issue with his front brake.

-In Jerez, Márquez claimed his first pole position with Ducati.
+In Jerez, Márquez claimed his 93rd pole position and first with Ducati.
 The sprint race turned into a battle of attrition which only sixteen of the 25 entrants finished.
-Márquez crashed out of the lead, but recovered to P6.
+Márquez crashed out of the lead, but recovered to sixth.
 He duelled for the lead of the main race with reigning world champion Bagnaia.
 After finishing second, Márquez declared it the best podium of his career.
 At Le Mans, Márquez qualified a disappointing thirteenth, but fought his way through the grid to finish second in both races.
 This result sprang him to third place in the championship standings behind Bagnaia and Martín.
 In Catalonia, Márquez similarly qualified in fourteenth before finishing second in the sprint and third in the main race.
 At Mugello, he once again took second in the sprint.
-In the main race he finished fourth, pushed off the podium by Bastianini in the last few laps.
+In the main race, he finished fourth, pushed off the podium by Bastianini in the last few laps.

-Márquez endured a challenging weekend at Assen.
-He crashed out of the sprint and finished fourth in the main race before receiving a 16-second penalty for tyre-pressure infringement, demoting him to tenth.
-A heavy crash in practice at the Sachsenring left Márquez with a broken finger and contused ribs.
-He qualified in thirteenth but powered through the grid to P2 in the main race.
-His brother Álex finished third, and they became the first siblings to stand on a MotoGP podium together since 1997.
-Sprint DNFs and fourth place race finishes at both Silverstone and Austria saw Márquez slip to fourth in the championship standings, below Bastianini.